-The main aim of the project was to increase the first response capacities of medical care workers and firefighters working in the Ethiopian first response system.
-This was to be accomplished through training, in-kind support as well as experts' support to the Ethiopian Ministry of Health.
+The main aim of the project was to increase the first response capabilities of medical care workers and firefighters working in the Ethiopian first response services.
+This was to be accomplished through training, in-kind support as well as expert support to the Ethiopian Ministry of Health.

-The project partner, the Ministry of Health of Ethiopia, recommended the objectives of the project based on their needs assessment, and co-implemented a part of the activities.
-Ministerial experts supported identifying locations and beneficiaries most in need of training and equipment, and took responsibility for distributing the assistance.
-The Ministry identified, outreached and selected medical personnel for the training sessions based on commonly agreed criteria, and supervised delivery of the equipment to the selected medical institutions in Ethiopia.
+The project partner, the Ethiopian Ministry of Health, recommended the objectives of the project based on their assessed needs and co-implemented a part of the activities.
+Ministerial experts supported identifying locations and beneficiaries most in need of training and equipment and took responsibility for distributing the required assistance.

+The Ministry identified and selected medical personnel for the training sessions based on yan agreed set criteria, and supervised delivery of the equipment to the selected medical institutions in Ethiopia.
 The ALERT Center supported the project logistically.
-The Centre booked and adequately prepared the training venue and equipment, they took care of transportation, accommodation and meals for training's participants, as well as contracted the Ethiopian instructors.
+The center booked and adequately prepared the training venue and equipment, and they arranged transportation, accommodation and meals for training's participants, and contracted the Ethiopian instructors.